 Near the lodge, the Craibia brownii have begun to flower once again, the last time being January of this year.
 The petals of the white flowers fill the air with a sweet aroma as they cover the puddles from the recent rains on the way into the Park.

-This week we joined Stratton, from the Mara Raptor Project, for a drive near the Maji ya Ndgege area specifically on the lookout for pangolin.
+This week, we joined Stratton, from the Mara Raptor Project, for a drive near the Maji ya Ndgege area, specifically on the lookout for pangolin.
 This rare nocturnal creature is the world's most trafficked mammal — I had only heard of the animal at this point in my career and had never seen one in my 20 years in Kenya.
 In the Mara, we are fortunate to have two of the three different species found in East Africa, the giant and the ground pangolin.
-Up on the escarpment near the lodge, you would mostly find the giant pangolin but in the park, in the more open savanna, you would find the ground.
+Up on the escarpment near the lodge, you would mostly find the giant pangolin but in the park, in the more open savannah, you would find the ground.
 After a quick encounter with a shy young rhino that was consistently keeping distance between us, out of a bush on our right-hand side, we spotted a pangolin.
 Several feet long, it slowly moved through the grass and I had just enough time to grab my camera and capture a few once-in-lifetime shots.

 One of the positive things we can do as photographers and storytellers is raise awareness about these animals and the struggles that they face.
 The pangolin can only be found in parts of Africa and Asia and it is highly endangered — their scales are used for many of the same reasons as rhino horns, making them a big target for poachers.
 Many of their habitats are also affected by fences being put up, which they often become entangled in.